2025 All-Ireland Senior Hurling Championship final

 The match was televised nationally on RTÉ2 as part of The Sunday Game live programme, presented by Joanne Cantwell from the Croke Park studio with analysis by Anthony Daly, Dónal Óg Cusack and Liam Sheedy.
 Commentary on the game was provided by Marty Morrissey alongside Michael Duignan.

-The game was also televised on BBC Two Northern Ireland, presented by Sarah Mulkerrins.
+The game was also televised on BBC Two Northern Ireland, presented by Sarah Mulkerrins who hosted the Hurling final for the 2nd year in a row, punditry came from Neil McManus,All-Ireland winners Shane O'Donnell, Paul Murphy and Séamus Flanagan.
+Commentary is by Thomas Niblock, Jamesie O’Connor and Sean Flanagan with pitch-side updates from Mark Sidebottom, Séamus Callanan and Diarmuid O'Sullivan.

 The match drew an average TV audience of 980,000 viewers on RTÉ2 and peaked at 1,119,000 towards the end of the game.